lsampson1974/game_and_movie_store/README.md

 * Ratings and comments about an item can be added.

-* Items can be sold and replenished.
+* Items can be sold and/or replenished.